Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

  DECAY_HEAT <type_string>

   This sub-block defines the heat source term from radioactive decay, which is obtained from a time-dependent lookup table.
 The types of decay heat treatment include TOTAL, ADDITIONAL, and CYCLIC.
-When a criticality event is active, the criticality source term is assumed to account for decay heat and this data is ignored.
+By default, when a criticality event is active, the criticality source term is assumed to account for decay heat and this data is ignored.

   DATASET <file_string>

  INVENTORY

-  This sub-block defines the fractional change (g/g) in nuclide inventory during criticality, which is obtained from a time-dependent lookup table.
+  This sub-block defines the fractional (g/g) nuclide inventory during criticality, which is obtained from a time-dependent lookup table and overrides the implicit calculation with the Bateman equations.
 The number of data entries in this table must equal the number of species specified in the waste form process model.

   DATASET <file_string>